FACTBOX-Sports events around the world hit by coronavirus pandemic

 * The World Rallycross Championship opener in Catalunya-Barcelona (April 18-19) was postponed. * Rally Mexico was cut short after the second leg.

-PENTATHLON * The rest of the modern pentathlon World Cup season was postponed until May.
+* The rest of the modern pentathlon World Cup season was postponed until May.
+ROWING

-ROWING * Two World Rowing Cups and the European Olympic Qualification Regatta, all scheduled for Italy, were cancelled.

-* The annual Boat Race competition, set for March 29 on the River Thames in London, has been cancelled.
-RUGBY
+* Two World Rowing Cups and the European Olympic Qualification Regatta, all scheduled for Italy, were canceled. * The annual Boat Race competition, set for March 29 on the River Thames in London, was canceled.

-SNOOKER * World Snooker have postponed the Tour Championship that was to be held in Llandudno, Wales, from March 17-22.
+* World Snooker postponed the Tour Championship that was to be held in Llandudno, Wales, from March 17-22.
+SWIMMING

-SWIMMING * USA Swimming cancelled the TYR Pro Swim Series meet in California and postponed Open Water National and Junior National Championships scheduled for Florida at the end of April.
-It extended the suspension of all events, camps and conferences that require people to travel and gather through April 30.
+* USA Swimming canceled the TYR Pro Swim Series meet in California and postponed Open Water National and Junior National Championships scheduled for Florida at the end of April.
+It extended the suspension of all events, camps, and conferences that require people to travel and gather through April 30.

-* The FINA Diving World Series finale, which was due to take place in London March 27-29, has been postponed. * The British Swimming Championships from April 14-19, which were set to double as the Olympic trials, have been cancelled.
+* The FINA Diving World Series finale (London; March 27-29) was postponed. * The British Swimming Championships from April 14-19, which were set to double as the Olympic trials, were canceled.

 * Swimming New Zealand postponed its Open Championships, an Olympic qualification event scheduled to start in Auckland on March 31, to June.
 TENNIS

-* The French Open tennis tournament has been postponed until Sept.
+* The French Open was postponed until Sept.
 20-Oct.
-4. * The ATP suspended its professional men's tennis tour for six weeks after the Miami Open (March 23-April 5) was cancelled.
+4. * The ATP and WTA suspended the season through to June 7, affecting the claycourt swing.
+Tournaments in Madrid, Rome, Munich, Estoril, Geneva, Lyon, Strasbourg, and Rabat will be hit.

-* The Fed Cup finals (Budapest; April 14-19) were postponed. * The BNP Paribas Open in Indian Wells was cancelled.
+* The Fed Cup finals (Budapest; April 14-19) were postponed. * The BNP Paribas Open in Indian Wells was canceled.

-* The WTA Tour was suspended until May 2 and tournaments in Stuttgart, Istanbul and Prague will not be held as scheduled.
-TRIATHLON

-* The International Triathlon Union suspended all activity until April 30.
-VOLLEYBALL
+TRIATHLON * The International Triathlon Union suspended all activity until April 30.

-* The African Volleyball confederation will postpone beach volleyball Olympic qualifiers due to international travel restrictions preventing athletes taking part.
-WATER POLO
+VOLLEYBALL * The African Volleyball confederation will postpone beach volleyball Olympic qualifiers due to international travel restrictions preventing athletes from taking part.

-* USA Water Polo cancels several events, including the FINA Men's and Women's Intercontinental Tournament, which was supposed to take place from April 28 through May 3.
-WINTER SPORTS
+WATER POLO * USA Water Polo canceled several events, including the FINA Men's and Women's Intercontinental Tournament, which was supposed to take place from April 28 through May 3.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)